-On the second day on our Cross-Country Rail trip we boarded the California Zephyr in Chicago and set out for one of the most scenic rail experiences in America.
+On the second day of our Cross-Country Rail trip, we boarded the California Zephyr in Chicago and set out for one of the most scenic rail experiences in America.
 But before we arrived in the Windy City, we awoke to the Indiana landscape, with three remaining hours on the Capitol Limited which would end its journey into Chicago.

 These scenic ride trains are amazing.
 I couldn’t get enough of that lounge car.
-Given a choice of sitting in your coach seat with one small window to look out – or move to a car full of light with panoramic view through a wall of windows, I’m going to take the room with the views every time.
-Extra benefits of the sightseeing lounge is being able to sit at a table with benches and visit with other passengers.
+Given a choice of sitting in your coach seat with one small window to look out – or moving to a car full of light with panoramic views through a wall of windows, I’m going to take the room with the views every time.
+Extra benefits of the sightseeing lounge are being able to sit at a table with benches and visit with other passengers.